ceramicnetwork/CIPs/README.md

 - `Interface`:
 - `RFC`:

-### CIP Statuses
+### CIP Statuses (Issues)

-- `Idea`: an CIP that is incomplete.
+- `Idea`: an CIP issue that is incomplete.
-- `Draft`: an CIP that is undergoing rapid iteration and changes.
+- `Draft`: an CIP issue that is undergoing rapid iteration and changes.
-- `Last Call`: an CIP that is done with its initial iteration and ready for review by a wide audience.
+- `Last Call`: an CIP issue that is done with its initial iteration and ready for review by a wide audience.

+### CIP Statuses (Pull Requests)

+- `Accepted (Core)`: an CIP Pull Request of type Core that has been accepted by the core devs and will be included in a future network upgrade.
+- `Final (Core)`: an CIP Pull Request of type Core that has already been released in a network upgrade.
-- `Final (non-Core)`: an CIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
+- `Final (non-Core)`: an CIP Pull that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
-- `Final (Core)`: an CIP that the Core Devs have decided to implement and release in a future network upgrade or has already been released.